OkaeriPoland/okaeri-poly/README.md

 ## Requirements

 Java 11 or newer.
 Using GraalVM will improve performance if JavaScript backend is required.
-It is also recommended not to run other plugins using Groovy/Jython.
+It is also recommended not to run other plugins using Groovy/Jython, with exception to plugins using Poly as a script provider and a dependency.

 ## Supported platforms